lrzhang/PneumoniaDetection/README.md

 The challenges we will face will be similar to the ones facing the radiologists and specialists in the clinical setting - the pneumonia digital signal is represented by an opaque area of a chest x-ray.
 This signal can be clouded by the noise of other pathologies or even poor x-rays of normal lungs.
 To tackle these issues, our solution takes the following steps:
 ## Running the notebook

-Using Google Colaboratory, import the Python notebook .ipynb file.
+**All report write-up is within the python notebook.** Using Google Colaboratory, import the Python notebook .ipynb file.
 Next Run All segments (Runtime --> Run All).
 In the Files slider, you should now see a submission.csv.
 That is our prediction for the test data.

 ## Additional Files
 submission.csv - final predicted bounding boxes for pneumonia